AckerlyXu/heima/articles/service-fabric/service-fabric-deploy-container-linux.md

 ---
 title: Service Fabric and Deploying Containers in Linux | Azure
-description: Service Fabric and the use of Docker containers to deploy microservice applications.
-This article describes the capabilities that Service Fabric provides for containers and how to deploy a Docker container image into a cluster
+description: Service Fabric and the use of Linux containers to deploy microservice applications.
+This article describes the capabilities that Service Fabric provides for containers and how to deploy a Linux container image into a cluster
 services: service-fabric
 documentationcenter: .net
-author: msfussell
+author: rockboyfor
-manager: timlt
+manager: digimobile
 editor: ''

 ms.assetid: 4ba99103-6064-429d-ba17-82861b6ddb11